 Get kids more excited about learning similes, by making them spark interesting connections between adjectives, and nouns featured in the word boxes and discover connotative meanings.

 Similes add depth and emphasis to expressions.
-Use this worksheet to encourage children to come up with their own comparisons and follow the structures to make sentences using similes.
+Use this printable worksheet to encourage children to come up with their own comparisons and follow the structures to make sentences using similes.